maciejmroz/modern-scala-stack/Readme.md

 much.
 So:

 - I do not use tagless final pattern, and just use concrete effect types where possible.
-This might not scale well to 1M LOC project developed by army of engineers but I believe it is a pragmatic choice for small projects.
+This might not scale well to 1M LOC project developed by army of engineers, but I believe it is a pragmatic choice for small projects.
 - I generally do not use `Kleisli` for dependency injection (unless I have to), and I do not use any dependency injection framework, only traditional constructor parameter passing.
-- with these two in mind, services are generally fixed on `IO`.
-I know some people will disagree, but I believe lifting pure values to `IO` isn't really much different from using `Id` in testing.
+- Services are fixed on `IO` effect.
+I know some people will disagree, but I believe lifting pure values to `IO` isn't really much different from using `Id` type parameter in testing abstract `F[_]` services.
 - I absolutely _do_ use macro-based capabilities of libraries like Caliban and intend to use it in cases where I believe it to be improvement to productivity and/or readability.
 - The syntax used is new Python-esque Scala syntax, with scalafmt set up to rewrite into